Komořany (Vyškov District): History

 The first written mention of Komořany is from 1340.
+In 1832, a large part of the village was destroyed by a fire.

 Until 1945, Komořany belonged to the German-speaking enclave called Vyškov Language Island.
 The area was colonized by German settlers in the second half of the 13th century.
 The coexistence of Czechs and Germans was mostly peaceful, which changed only after 1935, when many Germans tended to Nazism.
 In 1945, the German population was expelled.